 2.4.1 Algal Mats

-The Department’s Environmental Assessment Section’s 2002 EcoSummary for Jackson Blue Spring reports that excessive submerged and floating algal mats were observed near the south end of the pond, indicating nutrient-induced imbalances of algal communities.
+The Environmental Assessment Section’s EcoSummary for Jackson Blue Spring (Department 2002b) reports that excessive submerged and floating algal mats were observed near the south end of the pond, indicating nutrient-induced imbalances of algal communities.
 However, algal accumulation was not found to be significant in the upper 100 meters of the Jackson Blue Spring run, despite the excessive nitrate concentrations.
 This may be due to the higher water velocities and the disturbance of the stream bottom in this area by swimmers.
 At other times, accounts have indicated that algae is a problem in the Jackson Blue Spring pool feature that is created by the main spring vent as well as other segments of the spring run (Merritts Mill Pond).
 The 2004 Springs of Florida publication noted that there was approximately 40% algae coverage on the pool bottom and very little aquatic or emergent vegetation (Scott et al. 2004).
-Excessive growth of algae as well as profuse overgrowth of invasive aquatic vegetation commonly manifest themselves in Merritts Mill Pond.
+The excessive growth of algae as well as the profuse overgrowth of invasive aquatic vegetation commonly manifest themselves in Merritts Mill Pond.
 There are also many anecdotal accounts of nuisance algae in the pond.
 Field visits as recently as February 2012 document that algae growth remains excessive.
 Figures 2.1 through 2.6 provide visual documentation of the growth through the years.

 Jackson Blue Spring was included in the 57 spring locations surveyed by Stevenson et al. (2004) and was included in the overall assessment of biological and chemical measurements performed by Hand (2009).
-Hand’s assessment of Stevenson’s data showed that for Jackson Blue Spring, macroalgae thickness was in the “moderate” range (25 to 50%), epiphyte thickness was in the “moderate” range (25 to 50%), and algal mat coverage was also in the “moderate” range (25 to 50% coverage).
+Hand’s assessment of Stevenson’s data showed that for Jackson Blue Spring, macroalgae thickness was in the “moderate” range (25% to 50%), epiphyte thickness was in the “moderate” range (25% to 50%), and algal mat coverage was also in the “moderate” range (25% to 50% coverage).
 This survey included the spring run above Merritts Mill Pond.

 Figure 2.1.
 Algal Bloom at the Southern End of Merritts Mill Pond Just North of the Weir at U.S. Highway 90 in 2003 (Source: J. Van Dyke, Department)